- Cynthia Morton, CEO

 Prior to this role as Vice-President, Cancer Control, Dr. Earle worked with the Partnership on several initiatives over the past decade including: system performance reporting, the Canadian Partnership for Tomorrow Project, Oncosim and the Canadian Cancer Clinical Trials Network.

-Vice-President, Finance & Corporate Services
+David Lynch, VP, Finance & Corporate Services

 David Lynch joined the Partnership as Vice President, Finance and Corporate Services in 2016.
 He brings a breadth of executive leadership experience in finance, human resources, change management and operations.